Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 TODO: when there is a requirement on drivers, how to we validate that our built-in implementation meets these requirements?
 (This may be through testing, review, static analysis or any other means or a combination.)

+Note: focusing on read-read inconsistencies for now, as most of the cases where we aren't copying are inputs.

+#### Linux mprotect+ptrace

+Idea: call `mmap` to allocate memory for arguments and `mprotect` to deny or reenable access.
+Use `ptrace` from a parent process to react to SIGSEGV from a denied access.
+On SIGSEGV happening in the faulting region:

+1. Use `ptrace` to execute a `mprotect` system call in the child to enable access.
+TODO: How? `ptrace` can modify registers and memory in the child, which includes changing parameters of a syscall that's about to be executed, but not directly cause the child process to execute a syscall that it wasn't about to execute.
+2. Use `ptrace` with `PTRACE_SINGLESTEP` to re-execute the failed load/store instrution.
+3. Use `ptrace` to execute a `mprotect` system call in the child to disable access.
+4. Use `PTRACE_CONT` to resume the child execution.

+Record the addresses that are accessed.
+Mark the test as failed if the same address is read twice.

+#### Debugger + mprotect

+Idea: call `mmap` to allocate memory for arguments and `mprotect` to deny or reenable access.
+Use a debugger to handle SIGSEGV (Gdb: set signal catchpoint).
+If the segfault was due to accessing the protected region:

+1. Execute `mprotect` to allow access.
+2. Single-step the load/store instruction.
+3. Execute `mprotect` to disable access.
+4. Continue execution.

+Record the addresses that are accessed.
+Mark the test as failed if the same address is read twice.
+This part might be hard to do in the gdb language, so we may want to just log the addresses and then use a separate program to analyze the logs, or do the gdb tasks from Python.

 ## Analysis of argument protection in built-in drivers

 TODO: analyze the built-in implementations of mechanisms for which there is a requirement on drivers.
 By code inspection, how satisfied are we that they meet the requirement?